devchia254/swapi_robots/README.md

  }
 ```

 ### Dynamic Search
 ----
 `onSearchChange` is a function used for enabling the search feature in the `SearchBox` component.

-The `SearchBox` component narrows down the results by using `array.filter()` to filter through the full list of star wars data before feeding the list to the CardList component to display.
+The `searchfield` narrows down the results by using `array.filter()` method filter on the full list of star wars data.
+The filtered results are then reflected on the CardList component, simultaneously.

-Sorting the star wars data and converting it to lowercase provides convenience in terms of display and comparison of data.
+Sorting the star wars data and converting it to lowercase provides convenience, in terms of display and comparison of data.

 ##### App.js:
 ```javascript